awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

 ## Scheduling a cron job for a database other than postgres<a name="PostgreSQL_pg_cron.otherDB"></a>

-The metadata for pg\_cron is all held in the PostgreSQL default database named `postgres`\.
-Because background workers are used for running the maintenance cron jobs, you can schedule a job in any of your databases within the RDS DB instance:
+The metadata for `pg_cron` is all held in the PostgreSQL default database named `postgres`\.
+Because background workers are used for running the maintenance cron jobs, you can schedule a job in any of your databases within the PostgreSQL DB instance:

 1. In the cron database, schedule the job as you normally do using the [cron\.schedule](#PostgreSQL_pg_cron.schedule)\.